Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/docker_deployment.md

 ```
 ![Screenshot (398)](https://user-images.githubusercontent.com/92315883/219525956-73468894-b90a-4bd7-b0b4-fa42a57876a0.png)

-To view the content of the table
+To view the content of the table:

 ```console
 select * from {{your_table}};
 ```
 ![Screenshot (399)](https://user-images.githubusercontent.com/92315883/219525937-ecb2ad70-127d-4231-9ea8-b5a98c5f4d5b.png)

-To create a table, follow this [document](/content/learning-paths/server-and-cloud/mariadb/ec2_deployment.md#access-database-and-create-table).
+We are currently viewing the contents of the **table.sql** file.
+To create your own table, follow this [document](/learning-paths/server-and-cloud/mariadb/ec2_deployment#access-database-and-create-table).